 Darkness to Light Sessions

 **Darkness to Light’s Stewards of Children is designed for organizations and individuals that serve children and youth and for other individuals that care about the well-being of children.
-Sessions are $10 and include an interactive workbook and certificate of completion.
+Sessions are $12 and include an interactive workbook and certificate of completion.
 Sessions typically last 2 hours.
-To pre-register, contact Community Advocate, Misti DeVries.
+To pre-register, click on the date of the session you would like to attend.

 Upcoming 2017 D2L sessions:

-*All D2L sessions are held at the Children’s Assessment Center unless otherwise noted
+*All D2L sessions are held at the Children’s Assessment Center unless hosted privately

 “So grateful to have to opportunity for such a training!
 I think a training like D2L is essential for any parent/adult who interacts with today’s youth.
 The tools I gained from today’s training have empowered me to critically think about situations in which my children and/or I are placed and have given me tools to use for open and frank discussions (that are kept far too taboo).
 It also gave me food-for-thought regarding my accountability if ever found in a one-on-one situation with a child that is not mine.” – Cate, Nurse & Mother